Pay with Credit Card:

 Who Should Attend?

 This course presents an excellent learning and networking opportunity for all types of professionals who are involved in the maintenance and construction of athletic fields, including baseball fields, softball fields, soccer fields, football fields, and more.
+The course focuses on cool-season turfgrasses grown in New Jersey and other climate zones in the United States where cool-season turfgrasses are predominant.
 Past participants have included:

 - Athletic Facilities Managers